Many thanks to the Paulinko for help with the adaptation of this instructions to understandable English.

 Here you can read full instruction for Self-a-Fuzz (SaF).

-If you still have questions after reading the manual, just ask me for support.
+If you still have questions after reading the manual, just and look me up in social networks for support.

 Self-a-Fuzz(SaF) consist of 3 audio modules: Noise generator, Mutonic (modulator) and Overdrive.
 All these modules is highlighted on screenshots below.